Question

 # ls -laS | less

 Note: A size of a log file will be displayed.
-The higher the size of a log-file, the higher is a chance of it being targeted.
+The higher the size of a log-file, the higher is the chance of it being targeted.

 -